ucdavis/appdev/guides/dotnet.md

 permalink: /guides/dotnet
 ---

+# DRAFT DRAFT DRAFT.
+THIS IS ONLY A DRAFT.

 Welcome!
 The purpose of this document is to give some general guidelines and recommendations for developing on the .NET Platform at UC Davis.

 # Table of Contents